 - What about injuries for things like having slammed a finger in the door of an automobile?

 - Or chiropractic visits following an accident?

 Say, for instance, that you’re hit as you cross a parking lot.
 Not your vehicle, but your person.
 Your medical bills will be handled by MedPay— in fact, MedPay might be the only way you get compensated for your bills related to the accident.
-But many companies providing free insurance quotes may not offer or even know about this type of coverage.
+But many companies providing free insurance quotes may not offer this type of coverage, or even know about its existence.

-It pays to ask the right questions so when getting a quote, keep these top of mind.
+It pays to ask the right questions, so when you are getting a quote, keep these points in mind.